 Tourists love Mexican beaches, especially this one.
-You can see crystal water and participate in lot of water-related activities.
+You can see crystal water and participate in a lot of water-related activities.
 Most importantly, you will be safe during your stay.

 Just like Cancun, Los Cabos has a lot of resorts.
 Many people prefer to spend their whole time in resorts to keep their peace of mind.
-However, you have nothing to worry about if you decide to visit town.
+However, you have nothing to worry about if you decide to visit the town.
 Try it at least once.
 You won’t regret it.

-This list couldn’t be complete without Mexico’s fourth largest city.
+This list couldn’t be complete without Mexico’s fourth-largest city.
 It’s only 2 hours away from Mexico City.
 If you’re staying in the Mexican capital, you can make visiting Puebla City a 1-day trip.

 Puebla City is a very safe place to visit.
 You will see beautiful Spanish architecture and enjoy some of Mexico’s best dishes.
 Mole and chiles en nogada originated here.

 Puebla City was once a small town, but it has grown so much in recent years.
 Fortunately, it hasn’t seen a significant increase in crime levels.
 If you visit, you can stay in downtown with peace of mind.
 Don’t miss out!